Sandboarding: Sandboarding in the United Kingdom

 Wales is home to the village of Merthyr Mawr that is 2+1/2 mi from the town of Bridgend, the village is close to a beach and it is home to the "Big Dipper", the second largest sand dune in Europe.

 Holywell, Cornwall is also home to a beach with a complex of sand dunes; in the summer and during peak times, local shops that cater for beach goers also sell sandboards.

 The Braunton Burrows sand dunes on the Devon coast, was the filming location for where Alex Bird became the first sandboarder to be towed by a car on British shores.

 In the North East region of the United Kingdom, there is a small beach at Seaton Sluice where people can sandboard.
 This is a good alternative to sledding, as there is insufficient snow to support sledding there, even though the UK has a rather cold climate, with chilly winters and cool summers.

-InterSands

-InterSands is a Swiss- found organisation to help the development of sandboarding.
-It supports sandboarding schools internationally with their social projects of teaching children Sandboarding and Sandskiing.
-Through the sport the children learn about the importance of a healthy lifestyle as well as the impact of their actions towards each other and the environment.

-Other than that, InterSands is the host of the Sandboard World Cup.